EOP-OMB/opal/readme.md

 3. postgres client if using a postgres database

 # Deployment Instructions
-## Running a local development version using mysql
+## Running a local development version using sqlite
 1. Clone the repository to your local directory\
    `git clone https://github.com/eop-omb/opal.git`
 1. It is recommended to run the application from a virtual environment.
 To do so navigate to the application directory in a terminal and enter the following commands:\